cdapio/hydrator-plugins/transform-plugins/docs/Normalize-transform.md

 Description
 -----------
 Normalize is a transform plugin that breaks one source row into multiple target rows.
-Example: Attributes are stored in columns of table or file, may need to be broken into multiple records such as one record per column attribute.
+Attributes stored in the columns of a table or a file may need to be broken into multiple records: for example, one record per column attribute.
-In general it allows one to convert columns to rows.
+In general, the plugin allows one to convert columns to rows.

 Use Case
 --------
-User want to reduce the restructuring of dataset when new type of data introduced in the collection.
-Let’s assume that we are building a customer 360 Master table that aggregates data for a user from multiple sources.
+Normalize transform can be used if you want to reduce the restructuring of a dataset when a new type of data is introduced into the collection.
+For example, let's assume we are building a customer 360 Master table that aggregates data for a user from multiple sources, and each of the source has its own type of data to be added to a Customer Id.
-Each of the source has it's own type of data to be added to a Customer Id.
-Instead of creating wide columns, normalization allows one to transform into it's canonical form and update the customer 360 profile simultaneously from multiple sources.
+Instead of creating wide columns, normalization allows you to transform data into its canonical form and update the customer 360 profile simultaneously from multiple sources.

 Properties
 ----------
-**fieldMapping:** Specify the input schema field mapping to output schema field.
+**fieldMapping:** Specify the input schema field to map to the output schema field.
-Example: CustomerID:ID, here value of CustomerID will be saved to ID field of output schema.
+Example: 'CustomerID:ID': value of CustomerID will be saved to the ID field of the output schema.

-**fieldNormalizing:** Specify the normalize field name, to what output field it should be mapped to and where the value needs to be added.
+**fieldNormalizing:** Specify the normalize field name, to what output field it should be mapped to, and where the value needs to be added.
-Example: ItemId:AttributeType:AttributeValue, here ItemId column name will be saved to AttributeType field and its value will be saved to AttributeValue field of output schema.
+Example: 'ItemId:AttributeType:AttributeValue': ItemId column name will be saved to AttributeType field, and its value will be saved to AttributeValue field of the output schema.

-**outputSchema:** The output schema for the data as it will be formatted in CDAP.
+**outputSchema:** The output schema for the data in CDAP.

 Example
 -------
-This example creates customer 360 profile data from multiple sources.
-Assume we have a source 'Customer Profile' table and 'Customer Purchase' table, which will be normalize to Customer-360 table.
+This example creates a customer 360 profile from two sources.
+Assume we have sources 'Customer Profile' table and 'Customer Purchase' table which we need to normalize to the Customer-360 table.

 Customer Profile table: